 The recipe calls for rolled oats, but quick oats would work fine if that’s all you have on hand.
 Though I wouldn’t recommend something like steel cut oats.

 Beyond this protein granola, puffed rice cereal on its own is a great way to increase the volume of snacks or add crunch to smoothie bowls.

 For the graham cracker crumbs, you could use any crushed cereal or sweet cookie.
 Or you could swap it entirely for chopped nuts like the pumpkin seeds in my high protein pumpkin spice granola.

-I used Bowmar Nutrition Frosted Cookie which is comparable to a vanilla protein powder.
-Since scoop sizes vary with different protein powders, be sure to match the grams (84g) and not just the number of scoops.
+As you can see in the photo above, I used PEScience Select Whey and Casein.
+Since scoop sizes vary with different protein powders, be sure to match the grams (47g) and not just the number of scoops.